 Students intending to declare the Environmental Science and Engineering A.B. or the ESE Track of the Engineering Sciences S.B. concentration should follow the steps below.
 Please plan to contact the ADUS early to avoid the rush!

 - Review the concentration requirements in the Harvard College Handbook for Students

 - Draft an 8-semester plan for all of the courses you plan to take to fulfill your degree requirements

 - Fill out a Plan of Study form for your proposed concentration:

-- Submit your Declaration of Concentration request on my.harvard (instructions can be found at about.my.harvard.edu/declare_concentration_college_students)
+- Submit your Declaration of Concentration request on my.harvard (instructions can be found in the my.harvard FAQ)

-- For S.B. students, from the concentration drop-down list, please select "EngrSci:Environmental Sciences" to designate the ESE Track
+- For S.B. students, from the concentration drop-down list, please select "Engineering Sciences (SB)" and then select the "Environmental Science & Engineering" Track

 - Meet with the Associate Director or Director of Undergraduate Studies for Environmental Science and Engineering.
 During the meeting, you'll discuss your propsed plan of study, and once it is in order, the ADUS or DUS will sign the Plan of Study form.

 - After the form has been signed, the ADUS or DUS will use the my.harvard tool to officially accept your concentration declaration and upload a scanned copy of your plan to the "Reports and Documents" section

 Students interested in potentially declaring ESE are invited to chat with Patrick during his drop-in Advising Office Hours in Pierce Hall 117 (Patrick's current office hours can be found here or you can email him to set up an appointment).